 Silver has held $16.00, but failed to break above the 10-day average at $16.40.
 In a further sign of global economic weakness and Central Banks needing to stimulate their economy, the Reserve Bank of India cut rates overnight and following a weak GDP report in Australia commentators “down under” are calling for another rate cut from their central bank in April.
 Friday brings us the February jobs report in the U.S. which is usually a market mover and it is likely to give us a good indication of the FOMC’s thoughts and time table for a rate hike when they meet on March 17th & 18th.

-If you are looking for a new and unique product to discuss with your clients, I suggest you visit PMCoz.com.
-Available exclusively through Dillon Gage’s electronic trading platform FizTrade.com, the PMC Ounce offers diversification within the precious metals market as every PMC Ounce is comprised of gold, silver, platinum and palladium.
-If you would like to discuss the PMC Ounce with me please send an email to firstname.lastname@example.org with a time you would like me to call you.
+If you are looking for a new and unique product to discuss with your clients, I suggest the PMC ounce Available exclusively through Dillon Gage’s electronic trading platform FizTrade.com, the PMC Ounce offers diversification within the precious metals market as every PMC Ounce is comprised of gold, silver, platinum and palladium.

 Roy Friedman has over 30 years of in-depth experience in all facets of precious metals.